Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> Time stays long enough for anyone who will use it.
+> Success is liking yourself, liking what you do, and liking how you do it.

 <!-- QUOTE_END -->